phib0/Caesar-Cipher/README.md

 ## Functionality

-The Programm can en- and decypher Messages using the Caesar Cyper.
+The programm can en- and decypher messages using the Caesar cypher.
 It uses only uppercase letters (input gets automatically capitalized), all other characters get ignored.